zhaoyi0113/mongodb-runner/README.md

 In order to secure user's password, we don't support put password in the configuration file as plain text.
 Instead, when you specify the user name in the configuration file, `MongoDB Runner` will prompt you to input the password.

 For SSl connection, please use `options` configuration.
+You can also put all other mongo connection options there.

 ```json
 "mongoRunner": {